danwilliams/standards-rs/README.md

 As an aside, it's worth also configuring your terminal with a Nerd Font too, so that you can see the symbols correctly in any command-line interactions.

+### Highlighting

+If you are using a JetBrains IDE, then you can import the provided settings from the `IDEs/JetBrains` directory in this repository.
+This will configure the IDE to use the correct highlighting for the custom comment headers.

+Note that the settings rely upon you having the [Better Highlights plugin](https://plugins.jetbrains.com/plugin/12895-better-highlights) installed.
+This is a free plugin, and is available from the JetBrains plugin repository.
+It is not necessary to use this plugin, but if you do not then you will not see the custom comment headers highlighted correctly.

 ## Code formatting